 Adventure Seekers has been part of CNC since 2005.
 This program is designed for young adults aged 18–30 who have a severe to moderate developmental disability, have completed their secondary education and have a strong interest in learning.
-For information on September 2015 registration Contact Cat Sivertsen at 250 562 2131 ext 5319.
+For information on September 2015 registration Contact Rachelle Munchinsky

 Light Warehouse Training Program, 2011.